uviclibraries/rstudio/tidyverse-data.md

 <br>

-We can sort vectors into ascending and descending order (low to high or high to low) using the `sort()` function.
+Then, after we have the list of column names, we can sort the vector into ascending and descending order (low to high or high to low) using the `sort()` function.

-- Parameter: the vector of column names
+- Parameter: the vector of values to be sorted

-Let’s look at each of these functions on their own.

 <div class="task-box" markdown="1">